 WebMAUS is a web-based transcription tool for spoken language.
 It enables automatic phonetic labeling and segmenting of sound recordings of spoken language.

 WebLicht is a web-based environment that enables the combination of different computational linguistic tools to process tool chains.
 Lemmatizing and automatic syntactic annotation of own texts can easily be done that way.

 - Federated Content Search (FCS)

-By using the Federated Content Search (FCS) resources which are hosted at different CLARIN-D Centers can be used via a uniform analysis interface.
+By using the Federated Content Search (FCS), resources which are hosted at different CLARIN-D Centres can be used via a uniform analysis interface.